DhruvMakwana/Pandas/README.md

 *	Highly optimized for performance, with critical code paths written in Cythonor C.
 *	Python with pandas is in use in a wide variety of academic and commercialdomains, including Finance, Neuroscience, Economics, Statistics, Advertising, Web Analytics, and more.
 </br></br></br>For Visual representation of pandas visit here(https://jalammar.github.io/gentle-visual-intro-to-data-analysis-python-pandas/)

+## Reference:
+### Community tutorials
+This is a guide to many pandas tutorials by the community, geared mainly for new users.

+### pandas cookbook by Julia Evans
+The goal of this 2015 cookbook (by <a href="https://jvns.ca/">Julia Evans</a>) is to give you some concrete examples for getting started with pandas.
+These are examples with real-world data, and all the bugs and weirdness that entails.
+For the table of contents, see the <a href="https://github.com/jvns/pandas-cookbook">pandas-cookbook GitHub repository</a>.

+### Learn pandas by Hernan Rojas
+A set of lesson for new pandas users: https://bitbucket.org/hrojas/learn-pandas

+### Practical data analysis with Python
+This <a href="https://wavedatalab.github.io/datawithpython">guide</a> is an introduction to the data analysis process using the Python data ecosystem and an interesting open dataset.
+There are four sections covering selected topics as <a href="https://wavedatalab.github.io/datawithpython/munge.html">munging data</a>, <a href="https://wavedatalab.github.io/datawithpython/aggregate.html">aggregating data</a>, <a href="https://wavedatalab.github.io/datawithpython/visualize.html">visualizing data</a> and <a href="https://wavedatalab.github.io/datawithpython/timeseries.html">time series</a>.

+Exercises for new users
+Practice your skills with real data sets and exercises.
+For more resources, please visit the main repository.

+Modern pandas
+Tutorial series written in 2016 by Tom Augspurger.
+The source may be found in the GitHub repository TomAugspurger/effective-pandas.

+Modern Pandas

+Method Chaining

+Indexes

+Performance

+Tidy Data

+Visualization

+Timeseries

+Excel charts with pandas, vincent and xlsxwriter
+Using Pandas and XlsxWriter to create Excel charts

+Video tutorials
+Pandas From The Ground Up (2015) (2:24) GitHub repo

+Introduction Into Pandas (2016) (1:28) GitHub repo

+Pandas: .head() to .tail() (2016) (1:26) GitHub repo

+Data analysis in Python with pandas (2016-2018) GitHub repo and Jupyter Notebook

+Best practices with pandas (2018) GitHub repo and Jupyter Notebook

+Various tutorials
+Wes McKinney’s (pandas BDFL) blog

+Statistical analysis made easy in Python with SciPy and pandas DataFrames, by Randal Olson

+Statistical Data Analysis in Python, tutorial videos, by Christopher Fonnesbeck from SciPy 2013

+Financial analysis in Python, by Thomas Wiecki

+Intro to pandas data structures, by Greg Reda

+Pandas and Python: Top 10, by Manish Amde

+Pandas DataFrames Tutorial, by Karlijn Willems

+A concise tutorial with real life examples